“Design is not just what it looks like and feels like. Design is how it works.” Late. Steve Jobs, Founder, Apple. Inc.

 Internal CSS is used for styling a particular page or its section, but not an entire file.
 You can create unique styles for a specific page or section without changing the rest of the website.

 CSS is not a single-line command; it is a family of syntactic forms.
+By understanding the examples of style sheets, developers can follow a holistic approach to choose the right type of CSS.
 External stylesheets, embedded rules, and inline declarations each map to a different place in the cascade, so a developer must learn when to assign priority and where to store the information.
 Most professionals default to an external sheet because it keeps design separate from markup and scales well across dozens of pages.
 An internal block inside a single document shines when that document has layout quirks and no other file shares.
 Inline rules boast maximum specificity, yet their very proximity to HTML makes maintenance cumbersome and error-prone.

 The structure you choose ripples outward, nudging load times, blocking rendering, and cluttering the critical path depending on its location.
 A concentrated effort to master that ripple now instead of chasing it later pays dividends in elegant code and satisfied users.